-These Mesolithic people were true hunter gatherers and seem to have moved along the coasts, and waterways of Ireland in their search for sustenance.
+Thee Mesolithic people were true hunter-gatherers and seem to have moved along the coasts, and waterways of Ireland in their search for sustenance.
 The dense forests which covered Ireland at that time would have made dispersion difficult and so the people would fish and forage in the most accessible areas.
-These people probably entered Ireland along the Antrim coast in the north east where Ireland lies closest to Scotland and possibly some also migrated from Wales to the east coast of Ireland.
+These people probably entered Ireland along the Antrim coast in the northeast where Ireland lies closest to Scotland and possibly some also migrated from Wales to the east coast of Ireland.

 What did the Mesolithic settlers eat?

 We know from their middens that they ate fish, shellfish birds, nuts, apples, berries, and wild boar.
 Their tools consisted of small blades of flint known as microliths which were probably bound to a shaft to form spears, arrows, and harpoons.
 They also used various stones for skinning animals and scraping hides.
 It must be remembered that apart from their flint implements, these people used only organic materials and so we can only have limited knowledge of how difficult or brutish their lives were.

 We do not know how these early Irish disposed of their dead as their remains have never been discovered other than two pieces of Mesolithic human metacarpal found in 1993, along with 150 other human fragments, in a cave at Killuragh County Limerick and dated to (A)7000-6546BC and (B)7194-6658 BC.
 Although burn marks appeared on some of the bone fragments it’s suggested the fire could have been from more recent times.